GoogleChrome/omnitone/README.md

 ## Audio Codec Compatibility

-Omnitone is designed to run any browser that supports Web Audio API, however, it does not address the incompatibility issue around various media codec in the browsers.
+Omnitone is designed to run any browser that supports Web Audio API, however, it does not address the incompatibility issue around various media codecs in the browsers.
 At the time of writing, the decoding of compressed multichannel audio via `<video>` or `<audio>` elements is not fully supported by the majority of mobile browsers.

 ## Related Resources